brandonhilkert/sucker_punch/README.md

 recommended for jobs that are fast and non-mission critical (ie. logs, emails, etc.).

-## FAQ

-Q: What is the difference between `sucker_punch` and `ActiveJob::QueueAdapters::AsyncAdapter`?<br />
-A: Not much at this point.
-SuckerPunch existed before ActiveJob, but ultimately uses similar code under the covers.
-I'd recommend using `AsyncAdapter` if you're using Rails.

 ## Installation

 Add this line to your application's Gemfile: